sheraadams/sheraadams.github.io/README.md

 **Course Outcome 3:** Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices.

 I implemented an algorithmic solution that was appropriate for this software in its intended context.
-The arraylist is a flexible, lightweight, dynamic structure well suited to the task of primary access and occasional, insertion, sorting, and deleting elements.
+The ArrayList is a flexible, lightweight, dynamic structure well suited to the task of primary access and occasional, insertion, sorting, and deleting elements.

 # Databases
 For my database enhancement, I chose to focus on the client-server database created for Grazioso Salvare to help identify potential animals for training.
 This artifact includes the Python and Jupyter files (only Python files are recommended for the final artifact.
 For more information about this see recommendation #3) created for CS340 along with a png Grazioso Salvare logo.